MonashBioinformaticsPlatform/bio-ansible/README.md

 your home directory on a shared system (eg HPC).

 However you still might need to install some "common" dependencies and for that you might need `sudo`.
-Also note that Ansible tasks are typically are ‘idempotent’, meaning if you run them again, they will generally only make the changes they must in order to bring the system to the desired state.
+Also note that Ansible tasks are intended to be ‘idempotent’, meaning if you run them again, they will generally only make the changes they must in order to bring the system to the desired state.
 This means it is safe to rerun the same playbook multiple times.

-These playbooks target Ubuntu 16.04 and 18.04 - they may work with small modifications on other Debian-flavoured distros.
+These playbooks target Ubuntu 20.04 and 22.04 - they may work with small modifications on newer Ubuntu releases and other Debian-flavoured distros.
 YMMV.

 ## Running bio-ansible